Golden Lovers

-The Golden Lovers (ゴールデン☆ラヴァーズ, Gōruden☆Ravāzu) are a Japanese-Canadian professional wrestling tag team consisting of Kenny Omega and Kota Ibushi.
+The Golden Lovers (ゴールデン☆ラヴァーズ, Gōruden Ravāzu) are a professional wrestling tag team consisting of Kota Ibushi and Kenny Omega.
 They perform in All Elite Wrestling (AEW).

 The team was formed in 2009 in the Japanese promotion DDT Pro-Wrestling, where they would win the KO-D Tag Team Championship on two occasions.
 They also made appearances for New Japan Pro-Wrestling (NJPW), where they won the IWGP Junior Heavyweight Tag Team Championship once.
 They disbanded when Omega left DDT in 2014, but have since reunited on multiple occasions.

 History

 DDT Pro-Wrestling (2009–2014)

 In July 2008, Canadian wrestler Kenny Omega started his first Japanese tour with the DDT Pro-Wrestling promotion, where he quickly became friends with Kota Ibushi, with the two forming a tag team named "Golden☆Lovers" in January 2009.
 On January 24, Ibushi and Omega defeated Harashima and Toru Owashi to win the KO-D Tag Team Championship for the first time.
 After one successful defense, they lost the title to Francesco Togo and Piza Michinoku on May 10.
 Over the following years, Omega and Ibushi established themselves as one of the top tag teams on the Japanese independent circuit.

-Meanwhile, in DDT, Ibushi and Omega came together with Gota Ihashi to form the Golden☆Rendezvous～ stable, with the three holding the KO-D 6-Man Tag Team Championship from May 26 to June 23, 2013.
-On January 26, 2014, the Golden☆Lovers won the KO-D Tag Team Championship for the second time by defeating reigning champions Yanke Nichōkenjū (Isami Kodaka and Yuko Miyamoto) and the team of Konosuke Takeshita and Tetsuya Endo in a three-way match.
-On April 12, Ibushi and Omega became double champions, when the two, along with the newest member of the Golden☆Rendezvous～ stable, Daisuke Sasaki, defeated Team Drift (Keisuke Ishii, Shigehiro Irie and Soma Takao) for the KO-D 6-Man Tag Team Championship.
+Meanwhile, in DDT, Ibushi and Omega came together with Gota Ihashi to form the Golden☆Rendez-Vous stable, with the three holding the KO-D 6-Man Tag Team Championship from May 26 to June 23, 2013.
+On January 26, 2014, the Golden☆Lovers won the KO-D Tag Team Championship for the second time by defeating reigning champions Yankee Nichōkenjū (Isami Kodaka and Yuko Miyamoto) and the team of Konosuke Takeshita and Tetsuya Endo in a three-way match.
+On April 12, Ibushi and Omega became double champions, when the two, along with the newest member of the Golden☆Rendez-Vous stable, Daisuke Sasaki, defeated Team Drift (Keisuke Ishii, Shigehiro Irie and Soma Takao) for the KO-D 6-Man Tag Team Championship.
 The trio's reign lasted until May 4, when they were defeated by Shuten-dōji (Kudo, Masa Takanashi and Yukio Sakaguchi) in their second defense.
 Ibushi and Omega continued holding the KO-D Tag Team Championship until September 28, 2014, when they were defeated by Konosuke Takeshita and Tetsuya Endo.

 On October 3, 2014, Omega announced he was leaving DDT and signing with NJPW, where Ibushi was already a semi-regular.
 However, with Ibushi having recently moved to NJPW's heavyweight division, Omega stated that the Golden☆Lovers were done as a tag team due to him wanting to remain in the junior heavyweight division.
 The Golden☆Lovers wrestled their final match together on October 26, 2014, when they defeated Danshoku Dino and Konosuke Takeshita in Omega's DDT farewell match.